TanookiLabs/tanooki-rails-template/templates/README.md

 This projects uses RuboCop and ESLint to catch errors and keep style consistent.

-It also uses [lefthook][lh], which can be locally disabled.
-Use `git commit --no-verify` to skip checks, or see [./lefthook.yml](./lefthook.yml) for info on how to change it’s setup.
+It also uses [lefthook][lh] to manage git hooks.
+Use `git commit --no-verify` to skip checks, or see [./lefthook.yml](./lefthook.yml) for info on how to change its setup.

 [lh]: https://github.com/Arkweid/lefthook